Stocks Waver, Pound Wobbles On Mixed Data - UrduPoint

 There was also little reaction to news that Beijing would allow some cities to reduce mortgage rates for first-home purchases as it tries to support the property market.

-Market sentiment was being eroded also by rising fears about developments in the Ukraine war, as Russia prepared to annex four occupied regions of its neighbour Friday, with President Vladimir Putin threatening to use nuclear weapons to defend the territories.
+Market sentiment was being eroded also by rising fears about developments in the Ukraine war, as Russia annexed four occupied regions of its neighbour Friday, with President Vladimir Putin threatening to use nuclear weapons to defend the territories.